 If the water is not draining properly, there is probably some debris blocking the downspout.
 Position the hose inside the pipe, and try to flush it out the other end.
 If the method is not working, use a plumber’s snake to dislodge some of the material and force it out bit by bit.
 In case everything fails, it might be time to replace the gutter system in this part of the house.

 Contact Professionals and Update Your Gutters

 If you want to stop cleaning your gutters each Fall; invest in gutter guards.
-1-800-HANSONS offers an American-made Gutter Grate system that covers your channel and protects them all year round.
+1-800-HANSONS offers an American-made gutter guard system that covers your channel and protects them all year round.
 It can be easily installed on any existing gutter system and comes with a 100% NO CLOG guarantee.
-Request a FREE estimate and get your gutters ready for Fall.
+Request a free estimate and get your gutters ready for Fall.